Altice's new structure is not meant to facilitate a market consolidation in France: CEO

-PARIS (Reuters) - The separation of Altice (ATCA.AS) (ATUS.N)’s U.S. and European operations is not meant to facilitate a market consolidation in France, Altice Chief Executive Officer Dexter Goei said on Tuesday.
+PARIS (Reuters) - The separation of Altice’s U.S. and European operations is not meant to facilitate a market consolidation in France, Altice Chief Executive Officer Dexter Goei said on Tuesday.

 The Netherlands-based telecoms and cable group plans to regroup its French unit SFR under a new entity named Altice Europe, it said earlier on Tuesday.